FlyBase/flybase-controlled-vocabulary/README.md

-# FlyBase miscellaneous ontologies - featuring the Drosophila Phenotype Ontology
+###Welcome to the home of the FlyBase miscellaneous ontologies - featuring the Drosophila Phenotype Ontology

 This repository is a home for the development and release of a number of controlled vocabularies and ontologies developed and used by FlyBase, including the Drosophila phenotype ontology.

 __To note:__ The code for these ontologies is for now still hosted in SourceForge [here](https://sourceforge.net/p/fbcv/code-0/HEAD/tree/).
 The SF trackers [here](https://sourceforge.net/p/fbcv/tickets/) are not in use anymore, though.
 Please submit new tickets [here](https://github.com/mmc46/flybase-controlled-vocabulary/issues).